Wamahiga/BoomBox/README.md

 # BoomBox
-audio player developeed using html,css and vanilla javascript
+audio player developed using html,css and vanilla javascript